JustinyAhin/byrdmarks-extract/README.md

 # Byrdmarks Extract

-Byrdmarks Extract is a specialized tool designed to create backups of Twitter user bookmarks.
-It serves as a companion to [Byrdmarks](https://byrdmarks.com), an advanced Twitter bookmarks management application that offers semantic search, filtering, and categorization capabilities.
+Byrdmarks Extract is a specialized tool designed to create backups of 𝕏 (previously Twitter) user bookmarks.
+It serves as a companion to [Byrdmarks](https://byrdmarks.com), an advanced bookmarks management application for 𝕏 that offers semantic search, filtering, and categorization capabilities.

 ## Features

-- Automated bookmark extraction from Twitter accounts
+- Automated bookmark extraction from 𝕏 accounts
 - Cross-platform compatibility (Linux, macOS, Windows)
 - Authenticated access handling
 - Reliable data backup creation